skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 }
 ```

-We are going to build a function that combines the delay and the toggling of the LED in a non-blocking manner packaged neatly and specifically for blinking the led.
+We are going to build a function that implements the delay, and the toggling of the LED, in a non-blocking manner, packaged neatly and specifically for blinking the led.

-First at the top of the file, after decalring the system_millis variable, let us delare a new struct that can hold information on the led blink:
+At the top of the file, after decalring the ```system_millis``` variable, lets create some organisation by delaring a new struct that can hold information on the led blink parameters:

 ```c
 // define some variables for led blink